As employment lawyers, we understand the difficulties that employers face ensuring that employees act in the best interests of a business.

 Such action will usually contain the damage, prevent it from going any further.
 Compensation can be sought from the offending party or parties.
 We have assisted employers obtain substantial compensation in the past in relation to restraint of trade breaches and theft of confidential information.

-We are employment lawyers who well experienced in handling employee related disputes as follows:
+We are employment lawyers who are well experienced in handling employee related disputes as follows:

 (a) unfair dismissal